Diya050/OBS_Tutorial/README.md

 - Twitter
 - Show All…

 If you select Show All… you’ll see a comprehensive list of all the supported live streaming platforms.
-If we go for YouTube live stream, we nees streanm key or can also connect our account.
+If we go for YouTube live stream, we need stream key or can also connect our account.

 ![Screenshot from 2023-07-27 11-20-08](https://github.com/Diya050/OBS_Tutorial/assets/124448340/08792bd7-5d64-493d-93df-857c59291010)